 A person experiencing agonal respiration typically breathes slowly, averaging around 10-12 breaths per minute, in contrast to the 12-25 breaths per minute typical of a person not experiencing respiratory distress.
 The disparity will likely be noticeable unless the person is a slow, controlled breather like one who practices yoga.
 Additionally, involuntary muscle spasms may be observed, which could be mistaken for a heartbeat.
 This is probably a reflexive response.

 Agonal breathing can be distinguished from other types of breathing by its irregular and labored pattern.
 Agonal breathing is characterized by gasping or spasmodic breaths, which are shallow and rapid, with pauses between breaths.
 In contrast, normal breathing is regular and effortless, with each breath being deep and full.
-Additionally, agonal breathing often occurs during an acute medical emergency, such as cardiac arrest or respiratory failure, while other types of breathing do not.
+Additionally, agonal breathing often occurs during an acute medical emergency, such as cardiorespiratory failure, while other types of breathing do not.

 The difference between agonal breathing and gasping is that agonal breathing usually occurs during a life-threatening medical emergency while gasping is typically a reflexive response to pain or distress.
 Agonal breathing often involves irregular chest contractions and pauses in respiration, whereas gasping is more of a shallow, rapid inhalation of air.
 Additionally, agonal breathing can last from seconds to minutes, while gasping usually lasts only a few seconds.